Wool allergies: their causes and effectsPublished on January 11, 2019 By Serena 4 min read

 This is by far the most common cause of a skin reaction to wool.
-Sensitive skin can be so irritated by sheep wool that a rash develops which looks very like an allergic reaction.
-If you only suffer skin symptoms while wearing wool, and do not have a reaction to lanolin alone, it’s very likely that your delicate skin is simply reacting to the short, bristly fibres in a lot of sheep wool.
+Sensitive skin can be so irritated by sheep wool that a rash develops, which looks very like an allergic reaction.
+If you only suffer skin symptoms while wearing wool, and do not have a reaction to lanolin alone, it’s very likely that your delicate skin is simply reacting to the short, bristly fibers in a lot of sheep wool.

 The unfortunate bit about having sensitive skin is that someone else can’t really tell you what you will and won’t be able to wear, you really just need to experiment!
 Feeling the yarn is not really enough: even with shop-bought garments, it’s sometimes not until after you’ve worn something for several hours that you notice any irritation.
 If it’s too uncomfortable to wear, a cotton shirt underneath is normally enough to solve the problem for me.

-Sheep's wool has many wonderful properties, so it’s definitely worth finding a way you can work with it if possible but there are so many options and yarn alternatives you can consider when buying the yarn you need.
+Sheep's wool has many wonderful properties, so it’s definitely worth finding a way you can work with it if possible, but there are so many options and yarn alternatives you can consider when buying the yarn you need.
 If you are particularly sensitive or have had a severe reaction, do seek advice from a skin expert or your doctor.